DECISIONS ALREADY MADE

 ABOUT THE FESTIVAL

-The six-day celebration is organized by Women in Film and Television Vancouver, a not-for-profit society founded in 1989 to advocate for, celebrate and promote women working in screen-based media.
+The five-day celebration is organized by Women in Film and Television Vancouver, a not-for-profit society founded in 1989 to advocate for, celebrate and promote women working in screen-based media.

 The festival screens films of all lengths and genres and all films screened have women in at least three of the key creative roles: Writer, Producer, Director, Cinematographer, Editor, Composer, Lead Performer.
 Films completed after March 2014 are eligible.

 As well as featuring films by women from around the world, the festival offers moderated question-and-answer sessions, panel discussions related to the films, artist talks, networking events, workshops, an awards ceremony, gala and industry.

 In addition to offering independent filmmakers a professional screening opportunity, the festival pays artist fees and all films are entered to win cash awards.

-We encourage you to submit a feature film script of any genre, smashing the perceptions of what stories women write, and what we want to see.
+We encourage you to submit a feature film script of any genre, challenging the perceptions of what stories women write, and what we want to see.
 We welcome a diversity of women’s interests and stories.
 Enter the first act of the screenplay, to a maximum of 30 pages.
 The title page should ONLY include the title and a synopsis to a maximum of 500 words.
 Screenwriters invited as official selections will be required to submit the entire script, without changes to the first act, in order to be eligible for an award nomination.

 Women in Film and Television Vancouver

 The Vancouver International Women in Film Festival accepts documentary, narrative, animated and experimental films (including music and dance) in any genre and any length.